brittaniSavery/siba-league-site/frontend/src/lib/college-rules.md

 ## Vacation/Time Away from League

-Our sims are three times a week.
-If you are going to have limited or no access to the computer/internet for a few days, please let the commissioner know (Kelley Avery/Brittani Avery).
+If you are going to have limited or no access to the computer/internet for a few days, please let one of the commissioners know (Kelley Avery or Brittani Avery).
 You can also let another person in the league act as a proxy coach for your team if you will be away for an extended period of time.
 \
 \
 \